-3 Tips for Managing Conflict in Your Relationship
+3 Tips to Manage Conflict in Your Relationship

 If you are currently or have ever been in a romantic relationship, you know that conflict between partners is inevitable; all couples experience distress from time to time.
 Thus, the mark of a healthy relationship is not the absence of conflict.
 In fact, avoidance of conflict is often dysfunctional.
 Instead, healthy couples are those who are open to learning effective strategies for navigating their conflict in a way that maintains the security of their bond.

-Here are three practices you and your partner can start today:
+Here are three practices you and your partner can start today to manage conflict in your relationship:

 1. Identify Repeating Patterns